 Without adequate pretreatment, subsurface structures are not suitable for stormwater runoff from land uses or activities with the potential for high sediment or pollutant loads.
 Structural pretreatment SCMs for these systems include, but are not limited to, deep sump catch basins, proprietary separators, and oil/grit separators.
 They are suitable alternatives to traditional infiltration trenches and basins for space-limited sites.
 These systems can be installed beneath parking lots and other developed areas provided the systems can be accessed for routine maintenance.

 Subsurface systems are highly prone to clogging.
 Pretreatment is always required unless the runoff is strictly from residential rooftops.

 Effectiveness

 Performance of subsurface systems varies by manufacturer and system design.
-Although there are limited field performance data, pollutant removal efficiency is expected to be similar to those of infiltration trenches and basins (i.e., up to 80% of TSS removal).
-MassDEP awards a TSS removal credit of 80% for systems designed in accordance with the specifications in this handbook.
+Although there are limited field performance data, pollutant removal efficiency is expected to be similar to those of infiltration trenches and basins.

 Planning Considerations

 Subsurface structures are excellent groundwater recharge alternatives where space is limited.
 Because infiltration systems discharge runoff to groundwater, they are inappropriate for use in areas with potentially higher pollutant loads (such as gas stations), unless adequate pretreatment is provided.
-In that event, oil grit separators, sand filters or equivalent SCMs must be used to remove sediment, floatables and grease prior to discharge to the subsurface structure.
+In that event, oil/grit separators, sand filters or equivalent SCMs must be used to remove sediment, floatables and grease prior to discharge to the subsurface structure.

+Applicability

+Subsurface structures are constructed to store stormwater temporarily and let it percolate into the underlying soil.
+These structures are used for small drainage areas (typically less than 2 acres).
+They are feasible only where the soil is adequately permeable and seasonal high groundwater table and/or bedrock elevation is at least 2 feet below the bottom of the structures.
+They can be used to control the quantity as well as quality of stormwater runoff, if properly designed and constructed.
+The structures serve as storage chambers for captured stormwater, while the soil matrix provides treatment.

+Setback Requirements